Physics-informed Guided Disentanglement in Generative Networks: Discussion

 \section{Discussion}

 To our best knowledge, we have designed the first unsupervised strategy to disentangle physics-based features in i2i.
-The good qualitative and quantitative performance showcase promising interest for several applications, still they are peculiar points and limitations which we now discuss.
+Good qualitative and quantitative performances showcase promising interest for several applications, still there are peculiar points and limitations which we now discuss.

+\textbf{Comparison of different disentanglement strategies.} We propose three different disentanglement strategies.
+In Tab.~\ref{tab:discussion-comparison}, we compare them, highlighting advantages and disadvantages that could be crucial for choosing a disentanglement strategies in an applicative scenario.
+While the differentiable-only estimation strategy performs best in terms of disentanglement, it is also time consuming due to manual tuning of $w_{nd}$.
+The applicability of neural-guided disentanglement depends on annotations availability, and prevents outputs editing capabilities at inference.
+Ultimately, one should prefer model-guided disentanglement if a model is accessible.

-\paragraph{Independence assumption.} For unsupervised disentanglement, we assume the physical model to be completely independent from the scene, in order to use our intuition about marginal separation (see Sec. ~\ref{sec:method-disentanglement} and Eq.~\ref{eq:joint}).
+\textbf{Independence assumption.} For unsupervised disentanglement, we assume the physical model to be completely independent from the scene, in order to use our intuition about marginal separation (see Sec. ~\ref{sec:method-disentanglement} and Eq.~\ref{eq:joint}).
 However, since physical models may need the underlying scene to correctly render desired traits, one may argue their appearance is not completely disentangled.
 While this is true from a visual point of view, it is not from a physical one.
 Let's interpret disentanglement properties to be dependent on scene \textit{elements}.
 In presence of disentanglement, the same physical model could be applied to different objects regardless of what they are.
 For instance, we could use the same raindrop refraction map on either roads or buildings with identical parameters.
 In this sense, $G(x)$ dependency in physical models is not impacting our visual independence assumption.